Do you ever feel like you’re in a writing slump?

 Ideas for Creative Writing Projects

 Whether you’re stuck in a slump or caught up in a whirlwind of projects that are vying for your attention, reviewing your options is the single best way to get refocused.
 You might decide that you need a big, long-term project that will keep you busy for months, or you might choose something short and simple that you can finish quickly.
-You might realize that you don’t need a project at all — what you need are better writing habits and practices so you can stick with your craft.
+You might realize that you don’t need a project at all — what you need is to develop better writing habits and practices so you can stick with your craft.

 Below is a list of ideas for creative writing projects.
 This list is meant to inspire you to think about your personal goals as a writer so you can make solid decisions about what to focus on in the near future.

 - Make a chapbook, a little thematic collection of essays, stories, or poems (or all of these).
-Print copies and bring them to readings or your local, indie bookstore, or make an ebook and sell or give it away online.
+Print copies and bring them to readings or your local indie bookstore, or make an ebook and sell it or give it away online.

 - Start a blog.
 Give yourself a public space in which to write, put your voice out there, and stick to a regular writing schedule.